One-Language/Document/en/variables.md

 ## Example

 ```
-String text = "One is awesome!"
+string text = "One is awesome!"
 text = "One is cool :)"
 System.print(text) //the output will be: One is cool :)
 ```